-Scott De Buitléir (pronounced ‘de but-LAIR’) is an Irish poet and author, who writes in both English and Irish.
+Scott De Buitléir (pronounced ‘de but-LAIR‘) is an Irish author and poet, who writes in both English and Irish.

 His journey into writing began as a teenager, when he wrote a short story for the Irish-language newspaper, Lá.
 Created in an effort to practice his Irish, his blog, Dialann Scott (meaning Scott’s Diary) was nominated multiple times for an Irish Blog Award, although he retired the blog after five years in 2012.